zyueinfosec/starter-hugo-research-group/content/authors/baojuanwang/_index.md

 ---
 # Display name
-title: Chen Sun
+title: Baojuan Wang

 # Full Name (for SEO)
-first_name: Chen
+first_name: Baojuan
-last_name: Sun
+last_name: Wang

 # Is this the primary user of the site?
 superuser: true